JullyDev29/Modern-Health/README.md

 # Modern-Health

-This project consist in a "multipage" application, the main subject is healthy food and ealthy lifestyle.
+This project consist in a "multipage" application, the main subject is healthy food and Healthy lifestyle.

 In this page user can find healthy recipes, tools like food nutrition information, base metabolism and other.